mirchu/smooth-scroll/README.md

 For browsers that don't support JavaScript, anchor links work as they normally would.
 Browsers that support JavaScript will get an animated scroll.

 Smooth Scroll works in all modern browsers and IE 6 and above.
-It also requires [jQuery](http://jquery.com/).
+It also requires [jQuery 1.2.6 or higher](http://jquery.com/).

 ## Changelog